linux-audit/audit-testsuite/tests_manual/syscall_module_path_filter/README.txt

 with their provoking modules since the most recent boot.

-Note: The nfs and nfs4 modules seem to be the easiest way to trigger this, so that module must be availabe, loadable to run this test.
+Note: The nfs and nfs4 modules seem to be the easiest way to trigger this, so that module must be available, loadable to run this test.
 If it is automatically loaded at boot this is even better, but not necessary, since it will be loaded by the test itself.
 It won't be unloaded.
-It also depends on a distro with the nfs/nfs4 module dependancy on tracefs or debugfs.
+It also depends on a distro with the nfs/nfs4 module dependency on tracefs or debugfs.